-As in classical first-order possibilistic logic, the proof method for PLFC is refutation by a generalized resolution rule between positive and negative literals.
 However, as we consider fuzzy constants and variable weights in the language, we introduce two major changes with respect to classical first-order inference systems.
 On the one hand, we define a directional fuzzy unification mechanism between variable weights and fuzzy constants.
 On the other hand, in order to compute higher degrees of unification, we define a merging rule between clauses.

-In logic programming languages, unification is a basic process in a proof procedure, used to match the terms of atomic formulas and thus allowing the inference of new information through some resolution-like rule.
-In classical logic the unification process has been well-established and clearly defined (Robinson, 1965); in particular, when trying to match a constant A to another constant B the unification algorithm fails whenever $A \neq B$, and thus, the unification mechanism is based on a syntactic and symmetric matching.
+In logic programming languages, unification is a basic process in a proof procedure, used to match the terms of atomic formulas, and thus allowing the inference of new information through some resolution-like rule.
+In classical logic, the unification process has been well-established and clearly defined (Robinson, 1965); in particular, when trying to match a constant, A, to another constant, B, the unification algorithm fails whenever $A \neq B$, and thus, the unification mechanism is based on a syntactic and symmetric matching.
 New problems arise when we allow fuzzy constants in the system.
 On the one hand, we must measure the degree of matching between fuzzy events, for instance, the linguistic terms between 22 and 25 and young, both defined over a common reference set years.
 On the other hand, as people between 22 and 25 years old are usually considered to be young, but not all young people are between 22 and 25 years old, the fuzzy pattern matching measure must be asymmetrical or "directional" in the sense of estimating the certainty degree of a fuzzy event based on some available fuzzy information, and thus, to compute the unification degree between two fuzzy events in a logic programming system we must know the origin of each fuzzy information in the knowledge base.

-In PLFC, due to the disjunctive interpretation of fuzzy constants, the unification (in the classical sense) between fuzzy constants is not allowed.
-For instance, from which, if A is not fuzzy, are interpreted respectively as we can infer ψ whenever A is a precise constant.
+In PLFC, due to the disjunctive interpretation of fuzzy constants, the unification (in the classic sense) between fuzzy constants is not allowed.
+For instance, from which, if A is not fuzzy, are interpreted respectively as we can infer ψ only when A is a precise constant.
 However, as variable weights are interpreted as conjunctive information, a partial matching between fuzzy events is allowed through variable weights and fuzzy constants.
 For instance, from

-$$(\neg p(A) \lor \psi, 1)$$ and $(p(A), 1)$,
+$$(\neg p(A) \lor \psi, 1)$$ and $(p(A), 1),$